Last Updated on April 26, 2026

 Facilities teens will love include an indoor pool and gym.
 It also has a good on-site restaurant and bars

-It’s sightly tucked back from the river (5–7 min walk to the Thames path)
+It’s slightly tucked back from the river (5–7 min walk to the Thames path)

 On the downside, prices can creep up in peak times

-It’s particularly great for families who want a 5 start, comfortable hotel close to attractions but away from heavy tourist foot traffic.
+It’s particularly great for families who want a 5 star, comfortable hotel close to attractions but away from heavy tourist foot traffic.

 There’s a good mix of luxury and family-friendliness.